tinysearch/tinysearch/README.md

 A JSON file, which contains the content to index, is required as an input.
 Please take a look at the [example file](fixtures/index.json).

+ℹ️ The `body` field in the JSON document is optional and can be skipped to just index post titles.

 Once you created the index, you can run

 ```
 tinysearch fixtures/index.json
 ```

-ℹ️ You can take a look at the code examples for different static site generators [here](https://github.com/mre/tinysearch/tree/master/howto).
-ℹ️ The `body` field in the JSON document is optional and can be skipped to just index post titles.

 This will create a WASM module and the JavaScript glue code to integrate it into your website.
 You can open the `demo.html` from any webserver to see the